“Benjamin Franklin Drawing Electricity from the Sky”

 Today, a grand piece from a famed history painter.

 This is one of Benjamin West’s most well-known history paintings.
-Angels are assisting as he conducts his famous experiment.
-West had painted this to commemorate Franklin’s experiment of June 1752.
+Angels are assisting as Franklin conducts his famous kite experiment.
+West had painted this to commemorate Franklin’s famous experiment from June 1752.
 Using a kite, Franklin proved his theory that lightning in the sky was a form of electricity.

 West was actually good friends with Franklin.
 They had met in London and were close enough that Franklin was named as the godfather to West’s second son.